Name: Morrie Schlaifer

 Birth Name: Morris Schlaifer

 Per the Feb.
 6, 1925 Daily News Searchlight newspaper of Bremerton, WA, USA, Morris Schlaifer was also known as the "Murdering Jew."

 Records about Morris Schlaifer are difficult to navigate.
-There was a Morris Edward Schlaifer born 2-4-1895 in Omaha that died in 1980 in Westchester, NY.
-He worked as a clerk in the embassy from 1917-1920 and was 5'7" inches tall.
-He sort of fits but I found his passport picture and it just doesn't look like the same guy.
-Also, in his two draft cards (wwi and ww2) he is listed as "fair" complexioned, and the boxer Schlaifer does not look fair to me.
+There was a Morris Edward Schlaifer born Feb.
+4, 1895 in Omaha and who died in 1980 in Westchester, NY.
+He worked as a clerk in the embassy from 1917-1920, and was 5'7" inches tall.
+He sort of fits but a passport picture doesn't look like the same person.
+Also, in his two draft cards (WWI and WWII) he is listed as "fair" complexioned, and the boxer Schlaifer does not look "fair."
 (He also is wearing glasses in his passport photo)

-I found a newspaper story from 1923 that said Schlaifer the boxer was 21, which seems more in line with where he was in his career than 26 or 27 which he would be if he were born in 1894 and 1895, so for now I have changed his birth year to 1901.
+There is a 1923 newspaper story that said Schlaifer the boxer was 21 at the time, which seems more in line with where he was in his career, than age 26 or 27--which he would have been if he had been born in 1894 and 1895.

-(David McWater) I found his obit in the January 19th, 1959 edition of the Columbus Daily Telegram.
-He died at age 57 of a heart attack in Omaha on January 18th, 1959.
+His obituary is in the January 19, 1959 edition of the Columbus Daily Telegram.
+He died at age 57 of a heart attack in Omaha on January 18, 1959.
 His obit says he made $100,000 in boxing but was hounded by creditors after he retired.
-Also says he started fighting at 17 under the name "Jack Ryan" and was nicknamed "The Fighting Fool".
-Says Mickey Walker called him the hardest hitter he ever faced.
+It also reports that he started fighting at 17 under the name "Jack Ryan" and was nicknamed "The Fighting Fool."
+And that Mickey Walker called him the hardest hitter he had ever faced.